Andrew-LLL1210/tiny/spec.md

 # Spec

-This is just a place to document all the hidden attributes of Tiny (or TIDE's implementation) in order to reproduce them faithfully.
+This is just a place to document all the hidden attributes of Tiny (or TIDE's implementation) in order to reproduce them faithfully if I want to.

 ## Values